Gay Sundance vs. gay boycott? ‘I Love You Phillip Morris’ & ‘La Mission’ among LGBT entries

 A strange and lyrical love story between a somewhat socially dysfunctional young man and the woman of his dreams.
 Cast: Hugh Dancy, Rose Byrne, Peter Gallagher, Amy Irving, Frankie Faison.

 When a divorced Palestinian woman and her teenage son move to rural Illinois at the outset of the Iraq war, they find their new lives replete with challenges.
 Cast: Nisreen Faour, Melkar Muallem, Hiam Abbass, Yussuf Abu-Warda, Alia Shawkat.

-Don't Let Me Drown (Dir.: Cruz Angeles.
-Scr.: Cruz Angeles, Maria Topete).
+Don’t Let Me Drown (Director: Cruz Angeles.
+Screenplay: Cruz Angeles, Maria Topete).